 The Daughters of the Republic of Texas is the oldest patriotic women’s organization in Texas and one of the oldest in the nation (photo taken in 1908).

 The French Legation Museum in Austin is devoted to sharing the site’s past and rich cultural history of Texas with the public.

-DRT Library Collection at the Alamo Research Center
+DRT Library Collection

 The Daughters of The Republic of Texas Library is part of the Alamo complex in San Antonio, Texas.